Organizing Unstructured Image Collections using Natural Language: Experiments

-\myparagraph{Necessity of multi-granularity cluster refinement:} To validate the effectiveness of the multi-granularity cluster refinement design, we design control experiments with our Caption-based Grouper, using three different methods for constructing cluster names to organize images: \textit{i) Initial Names:} using the initially assigned names as the final output, \textit{ii) Flat Refinement:} prompting the \llm{} to refine the initial names into a flat list with a unified granularity, and our \textit{iii) Multi-granularity Refinement}.
-We then compare the performance of these approaches in \reffig{study_granularity}.
-We observe that both refinement methods significantly improve clustering accuracy compared to using noisy initial names, highlighting the importance of having granularity-consistent cluster names for accurately revealing substructures.
-Additionally, our proposed multi-granularity method surpasses flat refinement, as it enables the grouper to generate clustering results at different granularities, providing greater flexibility in aligning with the label granularity-the user-preferred level of detail.
+\myparagraph{Necessity of Multi-Granularity Cluster Refinement:} To evaluate the effectiveness of multi-granularity cluster refinement design, we conduct controlled experiments using our Caption-based Grouper with three cluster naming strategies: \textit{i) Initial Names}, where the initially assigned names are used as the final output; \textit{ii) Flat Refinement}, where the \llm{} refines initial names into a single-level list with uniform granularity; and \textit{iii) Multi-Granularity Refinement}, our proposed approach.
+As shown in \reffig{study_granularity}, both refinement methods significantly improve clustering accuracy compared to using noisy initial names, highlighting the importance of granularity-consistent cluster names for revealing substructures.
+Moreover, our multi-granularity refinement outperforms flat refinement by enabling clustering at different levels of detail, providing greater flexibility in aligning with user-preferred grouping granularity.